-Michael Yeo Chee Wee, Age 78 Non-Executive and Lead Independent Director
+Michael Yeo Chee Wee, Age 79 Non-Executive and Lead Independent Director

-Appointed a Director of the Company since 1 January 1985, Mr Yeo was last re-appointed as a Director on 21 April 2015 to hold office until the 2016 AGM pursuant to Section 153(6) which provision has since been repealed, and will be seeking appointment as a Director at the 2016 AGM.
+Appointed a Director of the Company since 1 January 1985, Mr Yeo was last appointed as a Director on 29 April 2016.
 Mr Yeo is the Chairman of the Audit and Risk Committee ("ARC"), Remuneration Committee ("RC") and Committee of the HL Global Enterprises Share Option Scheme 2006 ("SOSC") and a member of the Nominating Committee ("NC").
 He was appointed as Lead Independent Director of the Company on 2 November 2012.